Frequently asked questions

 • 1 compass

 N.B.
-All personal belongings must be properly identified.
-To allow total integration and avoid loss or damage, we ask that watches, chains, earrings or other jewellery, as well as radios, mp3, iPods, iPads, cell phones and video games be left at home!
+All personal items must be properly identified.
+To allow total integration and avoid loss or damage, we ask that iPods, iPads, tablets, cell phones, video games as well as chains, earrings or other jewelry be left at home!

 At Camp Claret campers do not need pocket money.
 All children have 3 hearty meals a day, a snack in the afternoon at 4h00 pm and another snack at night before going to bed.
 Camp Claret is known for its excellent food.